bisoncao/AndroidProjects/BCImageUtil/README.md

 # BCImageUtil

-BCImageUtil is a collection of image processing, e.g. rotate a Bitmap
+BCImageUtil is a collection of image processing, e.g., rotate a Bitmap.